john-cd/rust_howto/bk/src/categories/os_linux-apis/_index.md

 <div class="hidden">
 [ P2 review](https://github.com/john-cd/rust_howto/issues/948)

 Most standard Rust code will work on Linux without modification.
-For Linux-specific features, you might need to use `nix`, FFI, or find crates that provide bindings to the specific interface you're working with.
+For Linux-specific features, you might need to use [`nix`][c-nix]⮳{{hi:nix}}, FFI, or find crates that provide bindings to the specific interface you're working with.
 Be careful with `unsafe` code and consult the Linux documentation.
 For general system programming tasks, the standard library is often sufficient.

 Rust code that adheres to standard practices will generally run seamlessly on Linux.
 However, if you need to interact with Linux-specific features, here's a breakdown: